Happily Ever After - Chapter 1

-With more of a grin than a smile, he replies, “You have to play the part, ya’ know.
-Its office and meeting space.
+With more of a grin than a smile, he says, “You have to play the part, ya’ know.
+It’s a great location, office and meeting space.
 And, as you can see, entertaining.
-Can’t beat downtown.
-You’re right, though,” and lets out a hearty laugh.
+You’re right, though,” he says with a hearty laugh.
 “This is not where we unwind.”

 “How are you doing?
 Where are you living now?”
-He asks, and we get lost in conversation, reminiscing about school days and ruminate on all the changes in town.
+We get lost in conversation, reminisce about school days and ruminate all the changes in town.

-I feel an arm wrap around my shoulder and at my waist and hear Colt whisper, “Can we go somewhere quiet to talk?”
-My heart begins to race—again.
+I feel Colt’s arm reach around the front of my shoulders and his other around my waist.
+“Can we go somewhere quiet to talk?”
+He whispers, and my heart starts racing.
 In truth, it never did regain resting mode.

-“I’d love that,” I say and as I turn feel Colt’s lips brush my cheek.
+“I’d love that,” I say and as I turn towards him feel his lips brush my cheek.

 In this moment, my feelings are out of touch with reality.
-They are decades old: young, passionate, and in love.
-What is this?
+I feel young, passionate, and in love.
+Feelings decades old.
 “Oh, please don’t act like a nervous school girl,” I tell myself.
 “You’re fifty-seven years old for heaven’s sake.
 Act like an adult!”
-And with that admonishment, the impetuous young lady takes a back seat and my composure stays intact.
+And with that admonishment, an impetuous young lady takes a back seat and I hold my composure.
 Thank goodness.

 “It was nice to see you,” I tell Sepp and excuse myself from our conversation.
 “I’d love to talk more sometime.”